Driving safety in wet weather

 I am sure you know how there are cars with cruise control.
 When the road is dry, this feature works perfectly and is a great innovation, but on a wet road, you can lose the control over your car.
 If you avoid using cruise control, you will increase the chances of staying safe and have more options in case of loss of traction.

 Turn on those headlights

 In case you decide to go on the road in bad weather conditions, one of the things you need to check before getting inside your car is that the lights on both sides of the vehicle are working.
 Once you get behind the wheel and start driving, make sure to turn on the lights.
-In most US countries the law states how lights need to be turned on when visibility is low, while some countries also require having lights on if you are using the windshield.
+In most US countries the law states how lights need to be turned on when visibility is low, while some countries also require having lights on if you are using the windshield wipers.